-Frugal lifestyle tips.
+Frugal living tips.

 - Make saving money a game.
 What are the very cheapest meals you can make?
 If you spent $500 on groceries this month, can you spend $475 next month and $450 the next?

 - Carry cash for your spending money.
 It’s harder to spend it than it is to swipe a card.
-Those plastic debit and credit card remove you from the actual transition of cash.
+Those plastic debit and credit cards remove you from the actual transition of cash.
 After all, it’s just a swipe, right?

 - Use tax returns strategically: pay off debt, use it as your emergency fund, divide it by 12 and use it toward a monthly expense, etc. If you normally get this little “windfall” from the IRS, give yourself at least 3-4 weeks before spending it, a “cooling off period,” if you will.
-That will give you time to prioritize expenses and decide how much you want to set aside in savings.
+That gives you time to prioritize expenses and decide how much you want to set aside in savings.

 - Stay away from malls and stores!
-You can’t pray, “Lead me not into temptation”, and expect to not be lured by tantalizing merchandise in stores and your favorite mall!
+You can’t pray, “Lead me not into temptation,” and expect not to be lured by tantalizing merchandise in stores and your favorite mall!

-- Spoil your kids with things that don’t cost much, if any, money – story time with mom, a trip to the dog park, story time at the library, “Hot Chocolate Night”, etc. This is when it really pays to keep track of restaurants and fast food joints that have “kids eat free” days.
+- Spoil your kids with things that don’t cost much, if any, money – story time with mom, a trip to the dog park, storytime at the library, “Hot Chocolate Night,” etc. This is when it really pays to keep track of restaurants and fast food joints that have “kids eat free” days.
 Combine that with a special night out for just you and one of the kids, and that’s a really inexpensive way to make your kid feel like a million bucks.
-In our house, we call this, “Girls Night Out” and “Guys Night Out.”
+In our house, we call this “Girls Night Out” and “Guys Night Out.”

 - Sign up to become a mystery shopper.
 This is a tricky way to get a nice meal out and be reimbursed.
 I’ve done mystery shopping for several companies over the years.
 It’s not the easy, get-rich-quick job that some claim, but once you get in with a few companies, you can pick and choose which jobs to take.
-Now, I only, and very occasionally, shop my absolute favorite high-end restaurant.
+Now, I only, and very occasionally, shop at my absolute favorite high-end restaurant.
 For a $45 gift card to that same restaurant, it’s not a bad investment of my time!

 Latest posts by The Survival Mom (see all)